Short-tailed pygmy monitor: Reproduction

 The short-tailed monitor is oviparous.
 Short-tailed monitors exhibit internal fertilization.
 The male has paired intromittent organs known as hemipenes.
 Although the hemipenes are paired they are only used one at a time, depending on which is more convenient.
 Mating occurs for this monitor lizard in September and October after hibernation, and by February, the eggs hatch.
 The clutch size usually is two or three, but in some coastal areas, up to five eggs are produced.
 "In dry years when food is scarce no reproduction occurs at all."

 Habitat

 The preferred habitat of the short-tailed monitor is arid regions dominated by spinifex.
 Spinifex are perennial grasses that form dense clumps, up to several feet in diameter, consisting of a central dense complex lattice-work and numerous outwardly directed needle-like spines.

-Conservation
+Predation and conservation

-The main threat to short-tailed pygmy monitors is predation by larger animals.
+As the species' numbers are currently listed as 'least concern' by the IUCN, the main threat to short-tailed pygmy monitors is predation by larger animals; predators include (but are not limited to) birds of prey, dingoes, feral cats and dogs, owls, certain snakes and introduced red foxes.
+Other, larger species of monitor may pose a threat.